pgoreutn/annette-axon/docs/CONTRIBUTING.md

-# Contributing to Angular Ngrx Material Starter
+# Contributing to Annette Axon

 We would love for you to contribute to starter project and help make it even better than it is today!
 As a contributor, here are the guidelines we would like you to follow: